- Finding Authorized Space

 - Permit Ownership

 A parking permit signifies an individual has been granted the privilege of parking on University property.
 Ownership of the parking permit remains with the University.
 Individuals are not allowed to transfer permit ownership.
-All permits reported lost or stolen should be returned to the Parking Office immediately upon recovery.
+All permits reported lost or stolen should be returned to the Parking Office immediately.
 Possession or use of a lost/stolen permit or a forged/altered permit will result in a fine, tow and impoundment of vehicle and loss of parking privileges.
+Report the loss or theft of a permit to the Parking Office immediately.

 - Permit Display

 Parking permits or passes must be displayed according to the parking regulations or special instructions provided by the Parking Office at the time of issuance.
 A parking permit is not considered valid unless it is displayed correctly on the vehicle.
-The permit's number must be facing the windshield.
+The permit's number must be facing the windshield and be legible from outside the vehicle.

 Stall designation: Parking is permitted only within marked stalls in paved lots.